 3. Earned Income Tax Credit

 The earned income tax credit was designed specifically to assist low- to moderate-income families.
-However, even single taxpayers can benefit from the credit.
+Even single taxpayers can benefit from the credit, however.

-In general, tax loopholes for the middle-income taxpayers are harder to come by, as phase-out rules make them ineligible for a number of credits and deductions.
+In general, income tax loopholes for individuals in this category are harder to come by, as phase-out rules make them ineligible for a number of credits and deductions.
 Many credits are designed to help out lower-income taxpayers or pertain specifically to high earners; however, some credits and deductions are available to middle-income earners.
 Check out these four tax breaks that might help if you fall into this category.

 4. Mortgage Interest Deduction

-If you’re a middle-income taxpayer, your best chance of scoring a big tax break is your home.
-If you buy a home, you can claim the mortgage interest deduction.
-You can’t write off your entire monthly payment, but with a qualifying mortgage you can deduct the interest payments you’ve made all year.
+For middle-income taxpayers, your best chance of scoring a big tax break is your home.
+When you buy a home, you can claim the mortgage interest deduction.
+You can’t write off your entire monthly payment, but with a qualifying mortgage, you can deduct the interest payments you’ve made all year.

 The IRS publishes extensive information on what a qualifying home is and who can claim the mortgage interest deduction.
-However, most standard home mortgage loans qualify, as long as the loan is for your primary residence and you are the homeowner.
+Most standard home mortgage loans qualify, however, as long as the loan is for your primary residence and you are the homeowner.

 5. Lifetime Learning Credit

-The Lifetime Learning Credit is an educational tax credit that’s similar to the American opportunity credit.
-However, if you claim one of these two credits, you cannot claim the other.
-Unlike the refundable American opportunity credit, the Lifetime Learning Credit is nonrefundable.
-You can claim the LLC for an unlimited number of tax years but the AOC has a four-year maximum.
+The lifetime learning credit is an educational tax credit that’s similar to the American opportunity tax credit.
+When you claim one of these two credits, however, you cannot claim the other.
+Unlike the refundable American opportunity tax credit, the lifetime learning credit is nonrefundable.
+You can claim the LLC for an unlimited number of tax years, but the AOTC has a four-year maximum.

-The Lifetime Learning Credit lets you claim up to $2,000 to help offset the educational costs of a qualifying student.
+The lifetime learning credit lets you claim up to $2,000 to help offset the educational costs of a qualifying student.
 The credit comes with relatively high modified adjusted gross income caps: $130,000 if you’re married and filing jointly and $65,000 if you’re filing as single, head of household or qualifying widower.
-However, you can’t claim the credit if you’re married and filing separately.
+You can’t claim the credit, however, if you’re married and filing separately.

 The tax credit is available regardless of your age, as long as it goes toward a qualified educational expense.
-Acceptable expenses include tuition, student activity fees and course-related books, supplies and equipment.
+Acceptable expenses include tuition, student activity fees, course-related books, supplies and equipment.